Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

 The period of the emergent beating that suppresses the local molecular vibrations in an activated complex, is inversely proportional to the collective vacuum Rabi splitting (VRS), and thus depends on the number of coupled molecules.
 These findings imply that (i) the VRS introduces a global dynamical timescale that depends on the collective properties of the coupled system, rather than merely on the timescales of the subsystems; and (ii) the dynamics of molecular ensembles under VSC may not necessarily operate in equilibrium.

 The beating period exhibits a pronounced peak around the cavity-molecule resonance, similar to the resonance dependence found in polaritonic chemistry experiments ~\cite{Hutchison2012, Hutchison2013, Lather2019, SimpkinsScience, EbbesenNMR, Murakoshi}.
 This phenomenon underlies the resonant suppression of local vibrations in our model.
 It is worth noting that we describe the cavity-induced resonant beating in a classical framework, providing a clear intuition that resonant dynamical modifications can be observed at the classical level.
-The quantum nature of the observed phenomena in polaritonic chemistry remains an active research endeavor ~\cite{Li2021, Fiechter2023, JoelOpticalFilters, LindoyMandalReichman2024}, and our findings within a classical formalism help shed light on the mechanisms for resonant suppression.
-It is important to note that the classical description of vibrational dynamics in our model exactly reproduces the quantum dynamics of the first moments due to Ehrenfest’s theorem for harmonic systems ~\cite{ShankarBook, TannorBook}.
+The quantum nature of the observed phenomena in polaritonic chemistry remains an active research endeavor ~\cite{Li2021, Fiechter2023, JoelOpticalFilters, LindoyMandalReichman2024, HuoQuantum2023, LindoyQuantum2023}.
+Recent works suggested that the sharp resonance effect in polaritonic chemistry is purely quantum ~\cite{Li2021, Fiechter2023, LindoyMandalReichman2024, HuoQuantum2023, LindoyQuantum2023}.
+Our findings within a classical formalism help shed light on the mechanisms for resonant suppression and opens a path for understanding resonant collective phenomena in polaritonic chemistry with classical dynamics simulations.
+It is important to note that the classical description of vibrational dynamics in our model exactly reproduces the quantum dynamics of the first moments due to Ehrenfest’s theorem for harmonic systems~\cite{ShankarBook, TannorBook}.

 In the ultrastrong coupling regime, where the counter-rotating terms in the Hamiltonian are significant~\cite{kockum2019ultrastrong, UltrastrongReview2019, QINultrastrong}, we find that the local molecular vibrations are modified by the cavity even on a short time scale.
 In this case, the molecular vibrations are strongly affected even during a single oscillation period, and the molecular dynamics become more complicated and do not follow a simple beating pattern.